 What kind of Apple to use?

-I recommend green apples, as they’ve got a much more tart, sour and intense flavour, which works better in a savoury context.
-Granny smiths are what I usually go for!
+I recommend green apples for the main part, as they’ve got a much more tart, sour and intense flavour, which works better in a savoury context.
+Granny Smiths are what I usually go for.
+Then I sometimes go for a red variety tossed in at the end (see serving suggestions).

 How long does Apple Slaw last in the fridge?